Citronella oil: Insect repellent

+Citronella candles (which burn wax mixed with citronella oil) are not effective at repelling mosquitos such as Aedes aegypti, the species of mosquito responsible for spreading dengue fever, chikungunya, Zika fever, Mayaro and yellow fever viruses, and other disease agents.

-Direct application of citronella oil has been found to raise the heart rate of some people.
-Health Canada banned the oil's use as an insect repellent in 2012 but later lifted the ban in February 2015.
+Although direct application of citronella oil to the skin is non-toxic, its use was not recommended as a topical insect repellent in Canada in 2006.
+Health Canada banned use of citronella oil as an insect repellent in 2012, but lifted the ban in February 2015.

 World production

 At present, the world annual production of citronella oil is approximately 4,000 tonnes.
 The main producers are China and Indonesia - producing 40 percent of the world's supply.
 The oil is also produced in Taiwan, Guatemala, Honduras, Brazil, Sri Lanka, India, Argentina, Ecuador, Jamaica, Madagascar, Mexico, and South Africa.

 The market for natural citronella oil has been eroded by chemicals synthesised from turpentine derived from conifers.
 However, natural citronella oil and its derivatives are preferred by the perfume industry.